Kike Barja

-Enrique "Kike" Barja Afonso (born 1 April 1997) is a Spanish professional footballer who plays as a winger for La Liga club Osasuna.
+Enrique "Kike" Barja Afonso (born 1 April 1997) is a Spanish professional footballer who plays as a wide midfielder or winger for and captains La Liga club Osasuna.

 Club career

 Born in Noáin, Navarre, Barja joined CA Osasuna's youth setup in 2005 at the age of eight.
 He made his senior debut for the reserves on 25 August 2013 at the age of 16, coming on as a second-half substitute for Miguel Olavide and scoring the last in a 2–0 Tercera División home win against CD Huarte.

 On 28 November 2015, Barja scored a brace in a 4–0 away routing over UD Mutilvera; he added another double seven days later, in a 5–0 thrashing of CD Erriberri.
 The following 25 September, he again scored two goals in a 3–1 home win against CD Guijuelo in the Segunda División B.

 On 15 May 2017, Barja was definitely promoted to the main squad ahead of the 2017–18 season.
 He made his first team – and La Liga – debut five days later, replacing Carlos Clerc in a 0–5 away loss to Sevilla FC, as his side was already relegated.